J-RAS: Mutual Adaptation for Medical Image Segmentation via Contrastive Retrieval-Augmented Joint Optimization: Results and Discussion

-These qualitative results demonstrate that retrieval-guided segmentation improves both overall mask accuracy and boundary alignment, reinforcing the robustness and generalizability of J-RAS across diverse anatomical and imaging conditions.
-These examples also confirm the potential of J-RAS to enhance retrieval consistency, spatial coherence, and anatomical alignment, ultimately providing more meaningful guidance for segmentation.
-These visual improvements are consistent with the quantitative results reported in \autoref{Quantitative}, where J-RAS achieves higher Dice scores and lower Hausdorff distances across multiple classes compared to the baseline.
+These qualitative results demonstrate that the framework improves both overall mask accuracy and boundary alignment across diverse anatomical and imaging conditions.
+They also confirm the potential of J-RAS to provide more meaningful guidance for segmentation.